-Delicate stewed trout in tomato sauce, an incredibly aromatic dish with garlic and white wine.
+This delicate stewed trout in tomato sauce is an incredibly aromatic dish with garlic and white wine.
 Serve with polenta, potatoes, or crusty bread.

-After the White Fish Fillet in Tomato Sauce and the Baked Pike, it was time to make some stewed trout in tomato sauce.
+After the White Fish Fillet in Tomato Sauce, Fish Soup with Potatoes and Garlic Sauce, and the Baked Pike, it was time to make some stewed trout in tomato sauce.

-A simple recipe, yet so delicious and good looking you can serve it to guests at any time.
+This is a simple recipe yet so delicious and good-looking that you can serve it to guests at any time.
 There is a minimum of work involved and just a few ingredients.

-And another bonus about it, you can either eat it warm with polenta or boiled potatoes like we usually do or you could serve this at room temperature with some nice crusty white bread on the side.
+Another bonus is that you can either eat it warm with polenta or boiled potatoes, as we usually do, or you could serve it at room temperature with some nice crusty white bread on the side.
 Either way, you will love it.

 What do you need?